Emmyhack/GadoWallet/frontend/DASHBOARD_ENHANCEMENTS.md

 - **Voice Navigation**: Accessibility enhancement
 - **Gesture Support**: Touch gesture recognition

-The enhanced dashboard transforms the Gada Wallet experience from functional to exceptional, creating an interface that users will love to interact with while maintaining all the powerful inheritance and transaction features.
+The enhanced dashboard transforms the Gado Wallet experience from functional to exceptional, creating an interface that users will love to interact with while maintaining all the powerful inheritance and transaction features.